IRANSOLDIER/fake-sms/README.md

 # Note:
      Use this script only for Educational Purpose.
-     *) If u get the error like Your number was not provided in the E.164 format so wait for sometime..... the error is on the server side and will fix soon:)
+     If you get the error like Your number was not provided in the E.164 format so wait for sometime..... the error is on the server side and will fix soon:)

 	 This script was coded by Machine404